valeryjacobs/azure-tessel/labs/mobile-services/README.md

 -------
 You have just created Node.js RESTful API, hosted it on Azure Mobile Services and then deployed a Node.js program to your Tessel that calls out to the cloud and receives random numbers.

+The lab [Uploading structured data to Azure Table Storage](../table-storage/) also make use of a Mobile Serivce hosted API but uses the portal to create the API instead of through Azure-CLI.
+Make sure you have a look at that one as well to learn even more about Mobile Services.

 Now, go ahead and play around with the solution.
 Tweak it, extend it, use it in a bigger context.
 Good luck!